 Where to stay in Phnom Penh

 I stayed in a lovely boutique hostel, just 5 minutes away from the hustle and bustle of the busy streets.
-I found the accommodation on Booking.com but there is also a wide selection of Airbnb properties in the city.
-Phnom Penh is like any big city and you have to look after your belongings a bit more.
+I found the accommodation on Booking.com, but there is also a wide selection of Airbnb properties in the city.
+Phnom Penh is like any big city, and you have to look after your belongings a bit more.
 Because phones do get stolen off tables when you eat or get stolen out of your hands when you’re on a call.
-Be careful taking out large sums of money at ATMs and just be vigilant as you would be in any major city.
+Be careful taking out large sums of money at ATMs, and be vigilant as you would be in any major city.

 A quick survival guide for Cambodia

-You can use a taxi booking app named Pass App in Cambodia which is cheap and hasslefree!
-That means there is no longer the need to discuss a price with a driver or try to explain where you are going to, which is not always easy when you don’t speak the language!
-You can simply add the destination in the app and the driver will pick you up at your current location.
-The drivers arrive quickly and the fares are fixed!
+You can use a taxi booking app named Pass App in Cambodia, which is cheap and hasslefree!
+That means there is no longer the need to discuss a price with a driver or explain where you are going, which is not always easy when you don’t speak the language!
+You can add the destination in the app, and the driver will pick you up at your current location.
+The drivers arrive quickly, and the fares are fixed!
 After the ride, you pay the driver in cash.
 Pass App doesn’t link to your credit card or PayPal at the moment.
-The app is all in English and all you need is a working phone number to sign up.
-The drivers pay 15% of their earnings to Pass App, so I tried to tip them accordingly so they can cover their fees.
-At the moment of writing Pass App is working in Phnom Penh, Siem Reap, Sihanoukville, Kampot, Battambang and Kampong Cham.
+The app is all in English, and all you need is a working phone number to sign up.
+The drivers pay 15% of their earnings to Pass App, so I tried to tip them accordingly to cover their fees.
+At the moment of writing, Pass App is working in Phnom Penh, Siem Reap, Sihanoukville, Kampot, Battambang and Kampong Cham.